MarkusSprunck/directed_graph_generator/README.md

 URL Parameters
 --------------

-Based on URL parameters you can define what you will see in the diagram.
+Based on URL parameters you can define what you will see in the UML diagram.
 This is important in the case you have hundreds of application.

 - *filter* - select the applications you like to see
 - *file* - load an alternative file, the default value is data.xlsx
 - *package* - filter by component name
 - *showLinks* - the default value is false
+- *showComplex* - the default value is false
 - *strict*  - show just the applications in the filter, the default value is false
 - *colorMode* - decide what is the first stereotype.
 Allowed values are {"status", "location", "cluster"}
 - *type* - selects the type of diagram, the default value is "graph".
 Allowed values are {"graph", "component"}